StateVoicesNational/Spoke/docs/REFERENCE-NGPVAN_user_guide.md

 You can use this integration with one API key for your whole Spoke build, or with different API keys for each organization in a multi-organization setup.
 Either way, you will likely want to set NGP_VAN_WEBHOOK_BASE_URL globally to the base URL for wherever you host spoke (i.e. the same value as BASE_URL).

+Regardless of whether you are using one key for your whole build or per-org keys, if you would like to use data from MyCampaign (as opposed to my voters), append |1 to the end of the API key you are given when saving it to your database or as an environment variable.

 ### Setting a single API key for your whole build

 Set the NGP_VAN_API_KEY environment variable to your API key, and the NGP_VAN_APP_NAME to the associated user name (usually something like NY001.spoke.api or similar).